Skip to content

 Notes

-Mobile identity work rewards boring architecture
+Mobile identity work needs plain architecture

 Mobile identity projects have enough moving parts before the app adds any drama.